mjansson/rpmalloc/README.md

 Large blocks, or super spans, are cached in two levels.
 The first level is a per thread list of free super spans.
 The second level is a global list of free super spans.
 Each cache level can be configured to control memory usage versus performance.

 # Memory fragmentation
-There is no memory fragmentation by the allocator in the meaning that it will not leave unallocated holes in the memory pages.
+There is no memory fragmentation by the allocator in the meaning that it will not leave unallocated and unusable "holes" in the memory pages by calls to allocate and free blocks of different sizes.
 This is due to the fact that the memory pages allocated for each size class is split up in perfectly aligned blocks which are not reused for a request of a different size.
+The block freed by a call to `rpfree` will always be available for an allocation request within the same size class.

 However, there is memory fragmentation in the meaning that a request for x bytes followed by a request of y bytes where x and y are at least one size class different in size will return blocks that are at least one memory page apart in virtual address space.
-Only blocks of the same size will be within the same memory page span.
+Only blocks of the same size will potentially be within the same memory page span.

 # Best case scenarios
 Threads that keep ownership of allocated memory blocks within the thread and free the blocks from the same thread will have optimal performance.